jinyiliu/gitskills/README.md

 # gitskill
-Creating a new branch is very quick and simple iii
+Creating Q new branch is very quick and simple iii